 NAMI Lake County Illinois educates through meetings, conferences, training and educational materials for families and professionals.
 Monthly general meetings feature speakers on topics that educate our members and the community about mental illness and related issues.
 Speakers and resource materials are provided for meetings of other organizations.
 NAMI Lake County Illinois members have opportunities to volunteer in programs and community events designed to educate the public and/or aid those who suffer from brain disorders.

 NAMI Lake County Illinois brings the needs of persons with a neurobiological brain disorder and the needs of their families to the attention of legislators, service providers, medical staff, and the general public.
 The organization protects the rights of persons with neurobiological brain disorders and actively presses for improved community support services.

 Would you like to Volunteer with NAMI Lake County Illinois?
 We are currently looking for speakers for our Ending The Silence program, a nationally established program that is new to Lake County.
 Use your lived experience with Mental Illness to inspire high school age students who may be struggling to find help.
 Training for this program is August 19th, so get your application in now!
 See our flyer for details, and feel free to print and post it where you think interested people may see it!
 If you do so, let us know where you’ve posted it so we can keep track.
 Thanks!

-We are also looking for family members and friends who have loved ones with a mental illness or professionals who would like to be part of our board.
-If you would like to assist us in making a difference for those with a mental illness, please call Mary Jouppi at 708-951-6872.
+We are also looking for family members and friends who have loved ones with a mental illness or professionals who would like to assist our board.
+If you are interested in making a difference for those with a mental illness, please email us at NamiSupport@hotmail.com.

 c/o Living Faith United Methodist Church